nf-core/mhcquant/docs/output.md

 </details>

-This CSV fils contains all theoretically possible neoepitope sequences from the variants that were specified in the vcf The format is shown below
+This CSV file contains all theoretically possible neoepitope sequences from the variants that were specified in the vcf The format is shown below

 ```bash